-Simulink provides the capability to export functions from Simulink models that are invoked by controlling logic that is outside the model.
-Such models are called export-function models, and are constructed in Simulink by building a model whose functional blocks are made up exclusively of function-call subsystems, function-call model blocks or other export-function models.
+Simulink provides the capability to export functions from Simulink® models that are invoked by controlling logic that is outside the model.
+Such models are called export-function models, and their functional blocks are made up exclusively of function-call subsystems, function-call model blocks or other export-function models.
 These blocks are invoked using function-call triggers passed via root-level Inport blocks.
-You can test these functions in all simulation modes, by providing model inputs through the root-level Inport blocks or by referencing this model in a top model to invoke the function-calls.
-This is subject to the guidelines described in Requirements for Export-Function Models.
+Execute these functions by providing model inputs through root-level Inport blocks or by referencing this model in a top model to invoke the function-calls.
+The execution of these functions is subject to the guidelines described in Requirements for Export-Function Models.

-The figure below shows an export-function model and the resulting generated functions.
+The figure shows an export-function model and the resulting generated functions.

-To set up a model to export functions, you must meet a set of requirements that pertain to ensuring that the executable components of the model are made up exclusively of function-call blocks.
-The model must conform to the requirements listed below.
+To set up a model to export functions, first meet these requirements.
+These requirements ensure that the executable components of the model are made up only of function-call blocks.

 The model solver must be a fixed-step discrete solver.